Develop your Digital Creation Skills

 - DIY Film School - practical guidance from the University of Edinburgh on using equipment designed for mobile filmmaking.

-- The nine ingredients that make great content - a blog that helps you think about your digital content.
+- The 10 Ingredients of Great Content Writing - a blog that helps you think about your digital content.

 - Create hand-drawn Mind Maps - Blog.
 These instructions show you all the steps used to create a mind map.
 Checking out the step-by-step progress of how the example mind map shown should help you understand the building process - which will help you create your own mind maps!